trayio/threadneedle/smartSubstitution.md

 Finally, smart substitution will attempt to traverse objects and arrays. resolving templates which are nested.

+## smartSubstitution(target, params)
+The function accepts two arguments:
+- **target** (any)- the target template to perform smart substitution on.
+- **params** (object) - the data source for performing the smart substitution.

+The function will return the resolved target.

 ## Simple mustaching
 Simple mustaching are string values that contain only a single mustache template.
 Example: